dy-fi/Buildr/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used!
-* Inspiration
-* etc
+* Dan Morse and Make School!